wxWidgets/website/about/index.md

 * **wxMotif**: A port for Linux and Unix variants using OpenMotif or Lesstif widget sets.

-*Additionally* the following legacy platforms are supported by the current stable 3.0 release:
+*Additionally* the following legacy platforms are supported by the old stable 3.0 release:

 * **wxMSW**: Legacy 32-bit Windows versions like Windows 95, Windows 98, Windows 2000
 * **wxMac**: For delivering Carbon applications on Mac OS X 10.2 through 10.6.